-In relation to long battery life, some companies in the industry have really outdone themselves.
-The title for the best battery life in the world for a Bluetooth speaker is currently held by Altec.
+When it comes to long battery life in speakers, some companies in the industry have really outdone themselves.
+The title for the longest battery life in the world for a Bluetooth speaker goes to Altec.

 Their best product offers a whopping sixty hours of non-stop entertainment.
 Interestingly, competition is not even close.
 This company occupies all five of the top ten positions.
-They are best on the planet at what they do by a long shot.
-Samsung, Sony, and Fugoo are also honorable mentions.
+They are the best on the planet at what they do by a long shot.
+Samsung, Sony and Fugoo are also honorable mentions.

-Also, avoid exposing your speaker to the elements of weather and extreme conditions.
+Furthermore, avoid exposing your speaker to the elements of weather and extreme conditions.
 Direct sunlight or rain is a sure way to send yourself back to the shops.
-Direct heat and extreme cold are also a big ‘No’.
-Ensure the device is always stored in a fair and dry environment.
+Direct heat and icy cold conditions are also a big ‘No’.
+Always store the device in a fair and dry environment.

 Have a great time.